Wikid82/kometa_files/README.md

 ## 👾 Features

 <code>❯ Prebuilt Kometa files that pull everything together for a well groomed media server.
 Pulling the respective files will create a collection and add custom matching (as much as possible) posters.
-With collections like MonsterVerse or Lord of The Rings / Middle Earth there is a corisponding TV Shows collection as well and can all be viewed on one ease collection. </code>
+With collections like MonsterVerse or Lord of The Rings / Middle Earth there is a corisponding TV Shows collection as well and can all be viewed in one easy collection. </code>

 ---